ryanpetersonOF/service-tooling/README.md

 ## API
 * openfin-service-base start [...options]
+    Starts the build and serves the project.

+    - Options:
         - --v, --providerVersion <version>: 'Sets the runtime version for the provider.
 Defaults to "local".
         - --m, --mode <mode>: 'Sets the webpack mode.
 Defaults to "development".
         - --l, --launchApp: 'Launches the server and application once built.
 Defaults to true.
         - --s, --static: 'Launches the server and application using pre-built files.
 Defaults to false.
         - --w, --write: 'Writes and serves the built files from disk.
 Defaults to false.

+* openfin-service-base zip
+    Zips the project.

 * Exports
     - webpack